nhubbard/konf/README.md

 ## Load values from source

-Use `from` to load values from source doesn't affect values in config, it will return a new child config by loading all values into new layer in child config:
+Use the `from` receiver to load values from a source that won't affect existing values in the config.

+It will return a new child config by loading all values into new layer in child config:

 ```kotlin
 val config = Config { addSpec(Server) }